microsoft/rushstack/libraries/rig-package/README.md

 {
   "$schema": "https://developer.microsoft.com/json-schemas/rig-package/rig.schema.json",

+  /**
+   * (Required) The name of the rig package to inherit from.
+   * It should be an NPM package name with the "-rig" suffix.
+   */
   "rigPackageName": "example-rig",
+  /**
+   * (Optional) Selects a config profile from the rig package.
+The name must consist of
+   * lowercase alphanumeric words separated by hyphens, for example "sample-profile".
+   * If omitted, then the "default" profile will be used."
+   */
   "rigProfile": "web-library"
 }
 ```

-The fields:
-- `"rigPackageName"`: (Required) The name of the rig package to inherit from.
-It should be an NPM package name
-   with the "-rig" suffix.
-- `"rigProfile"`: (Optional) Selects a config profile from the rig package.
-The name must consist of
-   lowercase alphanumeric words separated by hyphens, for example `"sample-profile"`.
-   If omitted, then the `"default"` profile will be used.

 Using **rig.json** eliminates the `"extends"` stub files entirely.
 A tool that implements the **rig.json** system
 would probe for its config file (`<targetFile>.json`) using the following procedure: